 You can see here that we removed the medicine cabinet, and replaced it with stained wood to tie into the vanity and floating shelves.

-Here’s another one of my favorite design pieces.
+Here’s another favorite design piece.

 It was fun adding decor to them too. 🙂